Call (602) 833-1110 for Experienced Representation!

 - Accident Frequency: In 2021, motorcycles were involved in nearly 3% of all motor vehicle accidents in Arizona, with a high rate of injuries (nearly 80%) and fatalities (over 6%).

-- Weather and Road Conditions: Hot weather can cause tires to wear down faster, and rain or humidity increases the risk of slippery roads.
+- Weather & Road Conditions: Hot weather can cause tires to wear down faster, and rain or humidity increases the risk of slippery roads.
 Phoenix’s potholes and construction zones also contribute to the dangers motorcyclists face.

 The Role of Helmet Laws in Motorcycle Accident Cases